nautobot/nautobot/nautobot/docs/models/extras/dynamicgroup.md

 - `members` - The evaluated QuerySet defined by the Dynamic Group and it's potential child groups.
 This will always perform database queries.
 - `members_cached` - A cached instance of `members.all()`.
 This will only perform database queries if the cache is expired.
 You can continue to perform `.filter()` and other QuerySet operations but this will incur additional database queries.

-Additionally methods for working with group membership and caching are:
+Additionally, a Dynamic Group has the following methods for working with group membership and caching:

 - `update_cached_members` - A way of forcing an update to the cached members of a Dynamic Group.
 This will always perform database queries.
 It will also return the updated `members_cached` property.
 - `am_i_a_member` - A way of checking if an object is a member of a Dynamic Group.
 The arguments are: